webcam-org/platform/WINDOWS_MARKETING.md

 ## 🖼️ Screenshots & Demo Video

-- **[ ] Create a series of screenshots:** Show the main app window, the settings screen, and the system tray menu.
+- A series of screenshots showing the main app window, the settings screen, and the system tray menu.
-- **[ ] Create a short demo video (30-60 seconds):** Show the installation process, the app detecting a person, and a push notification appearing on the mobile app.
+- A short demo video (30-60 seconds) showing the installation process, the app detecting a person, and a push notification appearing on the mobile app.

 ---